jacobgoren-sb/workato-mpc-server/README.md

 - list-api-endpoints: List all API endpoints with optional filtering by collection

 Tag Management:
-- list-tags: List all available tags in your workspace
+- list-tags: List and filter available tags in your workspace with advanced query options
+- create-tag: Create a new tag with custom title, description, and color
+- update-tag: Modify an existing tag's properties
+- delete-tag: Remove a tag from your workspace
 - manage-tags: Apply or remove tags from recipes and connections

 Job Management: